browserengineering/book/book/animations.md

 [videong]: https://developer.chrome.com/blog/videong/

-Start by writing a simple animation using the `requestAnimationFrame` API [implemented in Chapter 12](scheduling.md#animating-frames).
-This animation lets us request that some JavaScript code run on the next frame, and we can have that code change the page slightly.
+Start with a simple animation using the `requestAnimationFrame` API [implemented in Chapter 12](scheduling.md#animating-frames).
+This API lets us request that some JavaScript code run on the next frame, and we can have that code change the page slightly.
 To do this repeatedly, we'll need code like this: